 Applications are accepted year round.
 Applicants must have an MD degree and have a minimum of three years of research experience.
 Because the purpose of this grant program is to further the development of beginning researchers, well-established scientists (including recipients of NIH R01 or NSF grants) are not eligible to apply.

-Questions about the application process can be addressed to Hemophilia of Georgia’s Director of Training, Research & Advocacy, Jeff Cornett, via phone (770-518-8272) or email firstname.lastname@example.org.
+Questions about the application process can be addressed to Jeff Cornett, Vice President of Research and Public Policy, via phone (770-518-8272) or email firstname.lastname@example.org.

 Read about the current and past Research Grantees.

 Funding for the American Thrombosis and Hemostasis Network

 HoG was a catalyst for the creation of the American Thrombosis and Hemostasis Network (ATHN), a nonprofit organization founded to advance and improve the care of individuals affected by bleeding and thrombotic disorders.
 ATHN’s mission is to provide stewardship of a secure national database, adherent to all privacy guidelines, which will be used to support clinical outcomes analysis, research, advocacy and public health reporting in the hemostasis and thrombosis community.